Timi16/Prognos/Readme.md

 Oracles: Integration with Chainlink or custom Flow-based oracles for event resolution
 Deployment: Hosted on Flow's testnet/mainnet with EVM compatibility

-This project is built on Flow.
-All smart contracts are deployed on the Flow blockchain.
+Built on Flow: All smart contracts are deployed on the Flow blockchain.
 See the Contracts section for addresses.

 📦 Installation

 Clone the Repository: